-Ethnic Armenians expected to flee Nagorno-Karabakh after Azeri victory
+Hundreds of ethnic Armenians flee Nagorno-Karabakh to Armenia

-Prime Minister Pashinyan says fears of ‘ethnic cleansing’ will lead to mass exodus after defeat last week at the hands of Azerbaijan’s forces.
+Armenian Prime Minister Nikol Pashinyan says fears of ‘ethnic cleansing’ will lead to mass exodus from enclave in Azerbaijan.

-Tens of thousands of ethnic Armenians are likely to flee Nagorno-Karabakh and Armenia says it is prepared to take them in after Azerbaijan’s military victory last week in a conflict dating to the fall of the Soviet Union.
+Hundreds of ethnic Armenians have fled Nagorno-Karabakh to Armenia days after Azerbaijan seized control of the breakaway territory in a military offensive.

-About 120,000 civilians in the region in the South Caucasus will leave for Armenia because they do not want to live in part of Azerbaijan and fear “the danger of ethnic cleansing”, Prime Minister Nikol Pashinyan said on Sunday.
+The Armenian government said late on Sunday that a total of 1,050 people had crossed into the country from Nagorno-Karabakh, an enclave in Azerbaijan populated mainly by ethnic Armenians.

 Keep readinglist of 4 items